 - Original DJI Flamewheel copters have sufficiently rigid injection molded arms, the many clones do not

-- Aluminum or carbon fibre arms twist and best less which reduces vibrations
+- Aluminum or carbon fibre arms twist and bend less which reduces vibrations

 - Copters with injection molded exoskeletons or arms like the Iris are sufficiently rigid